nocalhost/nocalhost.github.io/docs/getting-started.md

 ![](../assets/images/app-started.png)

-You can access the product page of bookinfo:
+Now, you can access the product page of bookinfo:

 [http://127.0.0.1:39080/productpage](http://127.0.0.1:39080/productpage)